aliencaocao/TIL-2023/README.md

 * Optimizer: SGD with weight decay=1e-4, 3 warm up epoch and cosine decay LR.
 * Batch size: 128
-* Loss: average of CrossEntropyLoss and TripletLoss.
+* Loss: average of Cross Entropy Loss and Triplet Loss.
-  * The CrossEntropyLoss is calculated only on training data where number of class is known (200).
+  * The Cross Entropy Loss is calculated only on training data where number of class is known (200).
 The model has 2 output heads, 1 is features (1024-dim), another is softmax (200 classes).
 During training, sum of both loss are used for back-propagation.
 During inference, only the features head is used to get raw features.
 This guides the model to converge and generate more useful feature.
+  * The Triplet Loss is a customized one that uses harder example mining to maximize the loss's effectiveness.
+See [here](CV/SOLIDER-REID/loss/triplet_loss.py) for implementation.

-Initial run of LR=5e-3 training log can be found [here](CV/SOLIDER-REID/archive models/log_SGD_500epoch_5e-3LR_expanded/initial_train_log.txt)
+Initial run of LR=5e-3 training log can be found [here](CV/SOLIDER-REID/archive models/log_SGD_500epoch_5e-3LR_expanded/initial_train_log.txt).

-Continued run of LR=1e-4 training log can be found [here](CV/SOLIDER-REID/log_SGD_500epoch_continue_1e-4LR_expanded/continue_train_log.txt)
+Continued run of LR=1e-4 training log can be found [here](CV/SOLIDER-REID/log_SGD_500epoch_continue_1e-4LR_expanded/continue_train_log.txt).

 ### Inference
-We uses the [k-reciprocal Encoding for Re-ranking](https://arxiv.org/abs/1701.08398) algorithm and it improved mAP slightly for us.
+We uses the [K-reciprocal Encoding for Re-ranking](https://arxiv.org/abs/1701.08398) algorithm and it improved mAP slightly for us.
 In order to find the right threshold, we plotted the distance distribution like this:

 On validation set: